 Never?!
 For a company in the business of organizing, we found this stat to be pretty surprising, especially when there's so many digital organization methods and tools available online today.
 For those of you who need some inspiration to clean out your digital closets, take a tip from productivity expert Deb Lee—schedule monthly maintenance days to review digital content and remove duplicates, and designate the last 10-15 minutes of each day to organizing the digital files you’re currently working on.

 While your hard drive might have been an obvious place to store your files 15 years ago, it just doesn't cut it when you think about how much content is flying around these days.
-With the growth of cloud-based solutions—especially those that are free like Orbit—that can manage files more productively and efficiently, it doesnt make sense to keep your documents on your laptop alone.
+With the growth of cloud-based solutions that can manage files more productively and efficiently, it doesn't make sense to keep your documents on your laptop alone.

 If you’ve ever received the frustrating ‘Your storage is almost full’ pop-up—or worse—if your computer’s ever crashed, you know all too well the reasons why you shouldn’t keep all of your files on a hard drive.
 Unlike the cloud, if your documents are living on your computer, it’s impossible for you to work with your teammates on projects in real-time, and there’s always the risk that you could lose everything if your laptop decides to kick the bucket.